MiriamT/learn-react/session3.md

 ## Objectives

 - What is an SPA?
-- Class Component state vs Functional Component hooks
+- Class Components vs Function Components
 - Code a simple counter component
 - Assignment: Create a todo list